 2. Convert to solid conservatory roof

-This is just a normal type of structural roof like you would see on a building.
+This is a normal structural roofing material typically found on a building.
 If it’s fitted well, you’ll be left with a watertight and well-insulated roof.
-But like any type of renovation that requires installation from a tradesperson, it’s likely that you’ll have an expensive bill to contend with at the end.
+But like any renovation that requires installation from a tradesperson, it’s likely that you’ll have a significant bill at the end.

 You could avoid this by having a lightweight metal roof fitted before insulation.
-Metal is a good conductor of heat, and if it’s fitted without any gaps, you’ll be far less likely to find cold and breezy draughts emanating from your conservatory’s nooks and crannies.
+Metal is a good conductor of heat, and if it’s fitted without any gaps, you’ll be far less likely to experience cold and breezy draughts.

-If the conservatory roof is damaged beyond repair – insulation is virtually impossible.
-That means you might need to pay for a replacement conservatory roof.
+If the conservatory roof is damaged beyond repair, you might consider investing in a replacement conservatory roof.